joelhooks/angularjs-FlightDashboard/README.md

 ### Finally

 Finally, we should consider the dependencies of each segment of the *chain*.
-Once we realize that not all of our requests have to be sequential and wait for all previous segments to finish first.
-In our scenario, the Plane  and Weather service calls could be requested in parallel (independent of each other).
+Notice that not all of our requests have to be sequential [and thus wait for all previous segments to finish first].
+In our scenario, the Plane and Weather service calls could be requested in parallel [independent of each other].

 We will use the `$q.all()` and the `$q.spread()` methods to condense our code and centralize all `$scope` changes.